ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 </center>
 </figure>

 For this analysis we will use **<a href="https://www.kaggle.com/annavictoria/speed-dating-experiment" target="_blank">speed dating data</a>** compiled by professors at the **Columbia Business School in 2002-2004**.
-They invited waves of attendees to come in an participate in the study.
+They invited waves of attendees to come in and participate in the study.
 Each wave consisted of a variable number of attendees, but there were the **same number of males and females per wave**.
 The study would then progress as follows.
 Each attendee would fill out a preliminary questionnaire with several questions, including their **preferences in potential dates along six traits**: ***Attraction, Intelligence, Sincerity, Fun, Ambition, and Shared Interests***.
 In addition, **each attendee would rank themselves** on five attributes: ***Attraction, Intelligence, Sincerity, Fun, and Ambition***.
 Each male-female pair would then go on a **quick 4 minute "speed date"** and would have the chance to **rank their partners on the previously mentioned six attributes** as well as **indicate whether or not they would like to schedule a second date with their partner**.

 Viewing this study as a plethora of opportunities for two people to feel **"love at first sight"**, we can start asking many of the age old questions when it comes to dating and specifically first dates.